-BCFBAF v3.01 (EPISuite v4.1): Arnot-Gobas BCF, upper trophic, incl. biotransformation of zero
+BCFBAF v3.01 (EPISuite v4.11): Arnot-Gobas BCF, upper trophic, incl. biotransformation of zero

-BCFBAF v3.01 (EPISuite v4.1): Meylan et al. (1997/1999)
+BCFBAF v3.01 (EPISuite v4.11): Meylan et al. (1997/1999)

 = -0.93; measured; BASF AG, report no. BRU 87.262, 1987) and supported

 in organisms is not to be expected.

 Information on Registered Substances comes from registration dossiers which have been assigned a registration number.
 The assignment of a registration number does however not guarantee that the information in the dossier is correct or that the dossier is compliant with Regulation (EC) No 1907/2006 (the REACH Regulation).
 This information has not been reviewed or verified by the Agency or any other authority.
 The content is subject to change without prior notice.Reproduction or further distribution of this information may be subject to copyright protection.
 Use of the information without obtaining the permission from the owner(s) of the respective information might violate the rights of the owner.

 Welcome to the ECHA website.
 This site is not fully supported in Internet Explorer 7 (and earlier versions).
 Please upgrade your Internet Explorer to a newer version.